ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 	- `50Hz, 150Hz, 250Hz & 500Hz`: These are LoRa-based options.
 	- `F500Hz & F1000Hz` :new: : These are FLRC-based options.
 See [PR1277](https://github.com/ExpressLRS/ExpressLRS/pull/1277) for more technical details.
-	- `D250Hz & D500Hz` :new: : These are FLRC-based options.
+	- `D250Hz & D500Hz` :new: : These are FLRC-based options. `D` stands for `Déjà Vu`.
 See [PR1527](https://github.com/ExpressLRS/ExpressLRS/pull/1527) for the technical details.
-		Both of these rates run at FLRC 1000Hz Over-the-Air (OTA) but to the handset and flight controller, they are still seen as 250Hz and 500Hz, respectively.
-The main benefit of using these rates was the improved LQ values compared to their LoRa counterparts at close range. `D` stands for `Déjà Vu`.
 	- `100Hz Full & 333Hz Full` :new: : These are Lora-based Full resolution modes.
 See [PR1572](https://github.com/ExpressLRS/ExpressLRS/pull/1572) for more technical details.
-		+ 100Hz Full is ideal for general use servo output where every channel is full resolution.
-Great for new users coming from traditional systems, and the go-to mode for fixed wing with or without a flight controller.
-		+ 333Hz Full is for aerobatic helicopters, 3D fixed wing pilots, and surface RCers who want to get the most of their insanely expensive servos.

 	The following options are available for `900MHz`:

 	- `25, 50, 100 & 200`: The options we've started with and loved.
 	- `100Hz Full` :new: : Full resolution mode for Team900.
+See [PR1572](https://github.com/ExpressLRS/ExpressLRS/pull/1572) for more technical details.

 	The number following the rate in parentheses (e.g. -105dBm for 500Hz) is the Sensitivity Limit for the rate, the lowest RSSI where packets will still be received.
 See [Signal Health](../../info/signal-health.md) for more information about the sensitivity limit.